ravenlocke/mis/README.md

 ---

 ### Examples
+This section will give a few examples of using `mis`, with some speed comparisons to Python.
+These comparisons are not entirely direct, as all timings of `mis` include the parsing of the edge list, but in Python only the iteration of random maximal independent sets.

 #### Trivial example
 Consider a trivial example of a network `A <-> B <-> C`.
 In this case, the largest maximal independent set is `{A, C}`, and the smallest maximal independent set is `{B}`.
 We can derive these with `mis` using the edge list in